-- Refers to a diverse range of radio and television services for entertainment, educational and informational purposes. - The industry is therefore distinct from live arts and eucation and form non-electronic media such as cinema, books, magazines and newspapers. - The industry can also be characterized as embracing a sequence form programme production and programe selection for networks and local stations to programme delivery and funding of this process.
+- Refers to a diverse range of radio and television services for entertainment, educational and informational purposes. - The industry is therefore distinct from live arts and education and from non-electronic media such as cinema, books, magazines and newspapers. - The industry can also be characterized as a process/way from - programme production, - programe selection for networks and local stations, - programme delivery - funding of this whole process.